jacobvarner/hoops-jacobvarner/_posts/2020-9-7-prep-to-pros-part-1-hidden-gems-and-development-success-stories.md

 Donald Sloan was a 4-star recruit and ranked 77th overall in his high school class.
 After four years at Texas A&M, he signed an undrafted free agent deal and went on to play 218 games in the NBA from 2012 to 2016.

+![All basketball prospects from the 2006 recruiting class that improved their NBA draft position][image4]

 ### 2007 Recruiting Class

 The 2007 high school recruiting class had just two players imrpove their draft stock with Anthony Randolph of LSU only going from the 15th ranked prospect to the 14th pick in the 2008 NBA Draft.